-If you've done the training, then the only thing that is going to impact on your performances is your organizational skills.
-Plan everything like a miltary operation, taking the race start time as your starting point and work back from this to create a timetable of when you are going to do everything.
+If you've done the training, then the only thing that is going to impact on your performances is your organisational skills.
+Plan everything like a military operation, taking the race start time as your starting point and work back from this to create a timetable of when you are going to do everything.
 Remember to allow yourself around an hour at the at the start to get used to the surroundings.

 Work out your travel plans and however long you think it will take you to get to the start line, allow a little bit more to cover unforseen circumstances.
 Traffic may be much worse than usual, depending on the scale of the event you are in.

 Pack your bag the day before to avoid you going to bed with loads of things to remember still on your mind.
 Fix your number on and attach your 'ChampionChip', if it is required for that event.
 The more things you leave to race day, the more things can go wrong.

 Sleep affects your running performance so get to bed early the night before and get yourself up early.
 Have a couple of alarm clocks to make sure that you can't sleep through if one fails in the night.
 Never rely on anyone else to get you up, such as a hotel receptionist, because they can easily let you down.

 Eat breakfast on race morning although don't overdo it.
 If you eat too much, especially too close to race time, and your body will feel sluggish.
 The evening before the big race, you should consume your big carbohydrate-rich meal.
 Tea and toast or a bowl of porridge should be sufficient for breakfast.